quangis/transforge/README.md

     >>> example = TransformationAlgebra.from_dict(globals())

-It is possible to define *composite* transformations: transformations that are defined in terms of other, simpler ones.
-In the case of a transformation algebra, such a definition should not be thought of as an *implementation*: it merely represents a decomposition into more primitive conceptual building blocks.
+It is possible to define *composite* transformations: transformations that are derived from other, simpler ones.
+This definition should not necessarily be thought of as an *implementation*: it merely represents a decomposition into more primitive conceptual building blocks.

     >>> add1 = Operation(
             Int ** Int,